BB&T is a North Carolina-based bank that operates more than 2,100 bank branches in 15 states -- mostly in the Southeast.

-Learn more about the account and compare to it other popular savings accounts to see if you should consider it for yourself:
+In this review, learn more about the account and compare to it other popular savings accounts to see if you should consider it for yourself.

 BB&T eSavings Account Pros & Cons